Research Interests

 Nov 2024 - Present

-Developed an extended taxonomy for API contracts in LLM libraries, conducted empirical studies on real-world issues, and proposed recommendations for LLM library developers and LLMOps tool builders.
+Developed an extended taxonomy for API contracts in LLM libraries and created a design by contract tool to enforce API contracts and simplify debugging for popular ML libraries.
+Conducted empirical studies on real-world issues, implemented automated contract validation, and proposed recommendations for LLM library developers and LLMOps tool builders.

 Blockchain in Healthcare 2.0